 Retailer Lenta to acquire Billa Russia supermarkets in 215 mln euro cash deal

-MOSCOW, May 19 (Reuters) - Russian retailer Lenta LNTA.MM on Wednesday said it had agreed to acquire the supermarkets business of Billa Russia for 215 million euros ($263 million) in cash in a deal expected to be finalised in summer 2021.
+MOSCOW, May 19 (Reuters) - Russian retailer Lenta LNTA.MM on Wednesday said it had agreed to acquire the supermarket business of Billa Russia for 215 million euros ($263 million) in cash in a deal seen boosting its presence in prime retail locations in Moscow.

 The deal marks the second retail acquisition in as many days after Magnit MGNT.MM on Tuesday said it had agreed to acquire 100% of shares in the Dixy retail chain for around $1.25 billion.